nkpatro/catcoin/README.md

 Follow [@auroracoinIS](http://twitter.com/auroracoinIS)

-Copyright (c) 2009-2013 Bitcoin Developers Copyright (c) 2011-2013 Litecoin Developers
+Copyright (c) 2009-2013 Bitcoin Developers Copyright (c) 2011-2013 Auroracoin Developers

 ## What is AuroraCoin?

 Auroracoin is a cryptocurrency for Iceland.
-It is based on litecoin and is 50% premined.
+It is based on Litecoin and is 50% premined.
 The premined coins will be distributed to the entire population of Iceland, commencing on midnight 25th of March 2014.

 ## Community